-I'm going to answer this question in the perspective of the seven kinds of affairs that I outline.
+I'm going to answer this question perspective of the seven kinds of affairs that I outline.

-Let's look first at the affair I call "I need to prove my desirability."
+Let's look first at the affair I call "I need to improve my desire ability."

 In this kind of affair there is usually a lot of shame and guilt so if you suspect your partner is having an affair and fits into this category, be cautious and express concern.